SoftwearDevelopment/xattr_syscall_wrapper/readme.md

 ## Motivation

 There are `attr` and `getfattr`/`setfattr` which are standard parts of linux.
-Unfortunately they seem to do a lot of checking for the caller, to the effect that only `getfattr` is capable of reading `system.cifs_acl` and neither `attr` nor `setfattr` where able to write it again.
+Unfortunately, they seem to do a lot of checking for the caller, to the effect that only `getfattr` is capable of reading `system.cifs_acl` and neither `attr` nor `setfattr` are able to write it again.
 The same (probably) goes for other system xattrs.

 This repository provides very basic wrappers around the syscalls and does zero